ucb-art/craft2-chip/README.md

 This can take a long time.
 To avoid cloning the riscv-tools (in case you already have them built), use the following commands instead.
-This assumes you are in a bash shell.

     git clone git@github.com:ucb-art/craft2-chip.git
     cd craft2-chip
     git submodule update --init
     cd dsp-framework
     ./update.bash

+Also, Hwacha is currently private, so if you don't have access to Hwacha, run the following commands instead of the last one above.
+This assumes you're in bash (use the setenv command if you're in csh).

+    ./update.bash no_hwacha
+    export ROCKETCHIP_ADDONS=

 ### Compiling the dependencies